i18next/i18next-scanner/README.md

 ```

 ## Usage
 The main entry function of [i18next-scanner](https://github.com/cheton/i18next-scanner) is a transform stream.
-You can use [vinyl-fs](https://github.com/wearefractal/vinyl) to create a readable stream, pipe the stream through `i18next-scanner` for transformation, and write files to a destination path.
+You can use [vinyl-fs](https://github.com/wearefractal/vinyl) to create a readable stream, pipe the stream through [i18next-scanner](https://github.com/cheton/i18next-scanner), and write files to a destination path.
 Here is a simple example showing how that works:
 ```javascript
 var i18next = require('i18next-scanner');